karanrajsurya/CatQueue_npm_package/README.md

 (Soon to be added feature - allow user to manually choose if jobs should disappear or not, if yes, then after how many days)

+## Job Dependencies (DAG Execution) — Work in Progress

+catqueue is adding support for **job dependency graphs**, so jobs can declare "run only after these other jobs complete" instead of only being ordered by `priority`.

+**How it's designed to work:**

+- Each job carries a `dependencies: string[]` — the ids of jobs it depends on.
+- Before a batch runs, catqueue walks the dependency graph with a recursive query, pulling in every ancestor of the pending batch (not just edges within the current page), so a job never gets scheduled without its full dependency chain considered.
+- A job is only eligible to run once every dependency in that chain has a `COMPLETED` status.
+- Execution order within a batch is computed with a topological sort (Kahn's algorithm) over the dependency graph, instead of a flat `Promise.all`.
+- If a cycle is detected (e.g. A depends on B, B depends on A), the jobs involved are excluded from that run rather than deadlocking the batch.

+**Current status:** this lands the core algorithm (graph traversal + topological execution order), but two pieces of wiring aren't complete yet:

+- `migrations/001_init.sql` doesn't yet create the `job_dependencies` table or a `dependencies` column on `catqueue_jobs` — you'll need to add that schema yourself if you want to experiment with this before the migration is updated.
+- `queue.enqueue()` doesn't yet expose a `dependencies` option in `JobOptions` — for now, dependency edges must be set directly via SQL/DB access rather than through the public API.

+Treat this as a preview of the direction, not a ready-to-use feature — a future release will ship the migration update and the `enqueue()` API to make it usable end-to-end without touching the database directly.

+---

 ## Job Lifecycle

 ```